All Episodes

 Well, same thing here.

-Public health officials in the state of Washington say that e-cigs are so similar to the real thing that they make tobacco enforcement difficult and often prompt real smokers to think it's okay to light up in public, and that leaves to secondhand smoke, which means we got to ban e-cigs.
+Public health officials in the state of Washington say that e-cigs are so similar to the real thing that they make tobacco enforcement difficult and often prompt real smokers to think it's okay to light up in public.

 Let me translate this for you.

-Guy lights up an e-sig in a public place.
+Guy lights up an e-cig in a public place.

-Cigarette smokers, so stupid and so idiotic, whoa, maybe you can smoke here.
+Cigarette smoker, so stupid and so idiotic, whoa, maybe you can smoke here.

 Brings out his real cigarette and lights up.

-People start dying left and right because they're secondhand smoke where there otherwise wouldn't be.
+People start dying left and right because there's secondhand smoke where there otherwise wouldn't be.

-So we've got to ban e-sigs because they look too real.
+So we've got to ban e-cigs because they look too real.

-The e-cig user is a conspirator to a crime, in essence.
+Yes, the e-cig user is a conspirator to a crime, in essence, that doesn't exist.

 Well, I've had, you know, I use these things occasionally, and I've had some funny experiences with them.